It’s a well-established fact that video can drive major engagement for a brand. As Gary Vaynerchuk pointed out last

 On the other hand, Android devices will only support portrait mode.
 Facebook says that landscape mode will be available more widely “later this summer.”

 This change makes the live video functioning even more appealing to both users and broadcasters.
 But it should also be an exciting opportunity for businesses engaging in social media marketing.
 Why?

 Live video provides brands with greater flexibility in terms of video generation.
 Static videos are expected to have a certain level of production quality to them, and though those videos should still have a role in your marketing strategy, live video can serve as a solid, low-resource, high-return supplement to your current social strategy.
 Plus, with the ability to save those live broadcasts, you gain all kinds of new video assets hosted on your Facebook page.

 It’s also far more interactive than videos that are produced.
-With live video, you have the opportunity to engage with viewers and commenters in real-time, creating a more authentic and dynamic experience for the viewers.
-It also yields a lot more data than traditional video production might because the idea of “getting in on the action” can drive more viewers to participate in the conversation.
+With live video, you can engage with viewers and commenters in real-time, creating a more authentic and dynamic experience for the viewers.
+It also yields a lot more data than traditional video production might because “getting in on the action” can drive more viewers to participate in the conversation.

 It’s also distinctively important in terms of Facebook.
-Live video feeds are certainly available on other platforms, of course, but Facebook should be King in this space.
-Sure, you can set up a live feed on YouTube, but the space is a sprawling behemoth, which can make getting people to your live broadcast difficult.
+Live video feeds are certainly available on other platforms, but Facebook should be King in this space.
+Sure, you can set up a live feed on YouTube, but the space is a sprawling behemoth, making getting people to your live broadcast difficult.
 Periscope, though increasingly popular, boasts only 2 million active daily users.
 For context: during Q1 of this year, Facebook had 1.09 BILLION daily active users.
 Your live broadcast just has way more visibility through Facebook.

 So yes, businesses should take advantage of live video broadcasts on Facebook.
 How can they effectively leverage the tool?
 Let us count the ways:

-1. Boutique clothing stores can host a live video displaying the latest fashions that have arrived in their store, driving awareness of available products much faster.
+1. Boutique clothing stores can host a live video displaying the latest fashions, quickly driving awareness of available products and featuring customers who left product reviews.